hmak-dev/100DaysOfCode/Log.md

 **Today's Progress**: This night I started to work on a glitch effect on HTML5 canvas.
 So I started by displacing channels and then distorting the image.
 Now I know how to make glitch on an image.
 At the end I tried to animate and randomize this process.

 **Thoughts:** This glitch effect is dope.
 But I think it could be so much better.

+---

+### Day 3: December 11, 2019

+**Today's Progress**: This project is about audio visualizations and it was cool so I had to learn how to work with AudioContext API in browser.

+**Thoughts:** This project can be so much better.
+I need to free my mind to get some cool ideas for this one...